vanheeringen-lab/gimmemotifs/docs/reference.rst

 This is a tab-separated table, with a header describing the experiments.
 In case of sequencing data, such as ChIP-seq, ATAC-seq or DNaseI seq, we recommend to use **log-transformed** read counts which are **mean-centered per row**.
-For optimal results, it is recommended to normalize between experiments (columns), for instance by quantile normalization or scaling.
+For optimal results, it is recommended to normalize between experiments (columns) after the log-transformatiion step, for instance by quantile normalization or scaling.

 The second input format generally gives better results than the first one and would be the recommended format.

 The output scores of ``gimme maelstrom`` represent the combined result of multiple methods.
-The individual results from different methods are ranked from high-scoring motif to low-scoring motif and then aggregated using the rank aggregation method from `Kolde, 2012<https://www.ncbi.nlm.nih.gov/pubmed/22247279>`_.
+The individual results from different methods are ranked from high-scoring motif to low-scoring motif and then aggregated using the rank aggregation method from `Kolde, 2012 <https://www.ncbi.nlm.nih.gov/pubmed/22247279>`_.
-The score that is shown is the -log10(p-value), where the p-value (from the rank aggregation) is corrected for multiple testing.
+The score that is shown is the -log10(p-value), where the p-value comes from the rank aggregation.
 This procedure is then repeated with the ranking reversed.
 These are shown as negative values.

 .. _`gimme_scan`: